 After which we scooted up a hill to do another YOSM before driving down into the village again for a failed attempt at a Church Micro.
 A bit disappointing to not find a Church Micro, but we did get a few others during the day, so not to worry.

-So we plodded onwards towards Swindon and by this time it was definitely time to stop and “turn our bikes around” and grab a second breakfast.
+So we plodded onwards towards Swindon and by this time it was definitely time for a quick stop to bturn our bikes around and grab a second breakfast.
 Coffees and cakes to go from the local Sainsbury’s served the purpose nicely, thank you very much.

 While we were there I collected the relevant information for another Church Micro and confirmed coordinates with Dave’s Piglings.
 It really is miles away.
 That’ll be because of the recent change in the UK which means caches can’t be placed on land belonging to the Ministry of Defence.
 It had to be moved and the nearest non-MoD land is a few miles away.